viamrobotics/docs/docs/getting-started/roverrinkfaq.md

 ### Can I extend my time?

 Sure!
-If the next time slot is open, click **Extend Reservation** on the Try GUI _before your session ends_ to reset the timer to 15 minutes.
+If the next time slot is open, click **Extend Reservation** on the **Try** page _before your session ends_ to reset the timer to 15 minutes.
 When your session ends, you can no longer extend it.
 You can click **Try** to add a new reservation.

 ### Can I cancel my reservation/session?

 Yes.
-Click **Cancel Reservation** on the Try GUI to either release your queued reservation or to immediately end your active session.
+Click **Cancel Reservation** on the **Try** page to either release your queued reservation or to immediately end your active session.

 ### Can I reuse my Rover Rental Robot?